codeforgso/GoVote/.github/CONTRIBUTING.md

 $ cd GoVote
 ```

 The project has been properly cloned at this point, and it is time to get it up and running.
-Run the following commands to install the project's dependencies, and start the projects development server:
+Run the following commands to install the project's dependencies, and start the project's development server:
 ```
 $ npm install
 $ npm run start